Eden Alene

-Early life
+Early and personal life

 Alene was born in the neighborhood of Katamon in Jerusalem, to Ethiopian-Jewish parents who immigrated separately to Israel during the aliyah from Ethiopia.
 When she was two years old her parents divorced.
 Since then, she has not been in contact with her father.

-Alene attended religious Jewish elementary school and middle school, although she then attended the secular Jewish high school of the Hebrew University Secondary School and majored in theatre.
+Alene attended religious Jewish elementary school and middle school, but she later transitioned to a secular Jewish high school of Hebrew University Secondary School where she pursued a major in theatre.

 She was enlisted in October 2018 as a soldier in to the Israel Defense Forces (IDF), and served in the military band of the Education and Youth Corps.
 She received an honorable discharge in October 2020.

-She was in a relationship with her Israeli boyfriend, Yonatan Gabay.
+She was in a relationship with Yonatan Gabay.
 The two broke up in February 2022.

-As of 2022, Alene had stopped working in the music industry, and currently works as a hostess in a restaurant in Tel Aviv.
+As of 2024, Alene has stopped working in the music industry and currently works as a hostess in a restaurant in Tel Aviv.